Elena Sliepcevich: Biography

+When Elena Sliepcevich turned seventeen, she earned an elementary teaching certificate, becoming the youngest person in Montana state to do so.

 The Study's findings were also the major reason for President Nixon’s creation of the President's Committee on Health Education in 1971.
 When the National Center for Health Education (NCHE) was created in 1975 as a result of one of the recommendation of the committee, Dr. Sliepcevich was one of the center's founders.
 She was one of the principal framers of the NCHE's first major activity, the Health Education Role Delineation Project (1978–1981).

 Following the School Health Education Study, she joined the faculty of Southern Illinois University at Carbondale (SIUC), where she was Professor in both the Department of Health Education and the School of Medicine, and team taught courses with David Duncan, Robert Gold, and Elaine Vitello.
 She continued to teach at SIUC until her retirement in 1993.
 She died in Norman, Oklahoma on March 3, 2008.